jeru523/alx-low_level_programming/0x09-static_libraries/README.md

-This is C static libraries.
+This is c static libraries